rethinkdb/horizon-docs/authentication.md

 ## Configuring the server

 In order to use OAuth with Horizon, you'll need to configure a TLS certificate so you can serve assets with HTTPS, and either specify the `--key-file` and `--cert-file` options to `hz serve` or add them to the server's `.hz/config.toml` file.
 (See [The config.toml file][cf] for more details.)
-You can create a self-signed certificate with `hz create-cert`
+You can create a self-signed certificate with `hz create-cert`.

 [cf]: /docs/configuration